-The last of the Three Classical Japanese Arts of Refinement is Chadō.
+The last of the Three Classical Japanese Arts of Refinement on our list is Chadō.

 Chadō translates to ‘The Way of Tea’.
 An example which most people would probably be familiar with is the matcha tea ceremony.
 However, Chadō ceremonies are actually much more complex in nature.
 The instructions are often long, and each step is to be taken with careful consideration and thought, as Chadō ceremonies still means a lot to the Japanese people.